-'''

-Confluescalipidion

-Parameter

-a threshold

-that triggers

 compactions.

-However,

-increasing

-the number

-of worker

-threads also

-increases the

-background

-load on a

-Hadoop cluster.
+Increasing the number of worker threads decreases the time required to compact tables after they cross a threshold that triggers compactions.
+However, increasing the number of worker threads also increases the background load on a Hadoop cluster.

-hiv Specifiesatheor. worker. timeout
+hiv Specifiestheor. worker. timeout

-time period,

-in seconds,

-after which a

-compaction

-job is failed

-and requeued.

-The default

-value is 86400

-seconds, or 24

-hours.
+time period, in seconds, after which a compaction job is failed and requeued.
+The default value is 86400 seconds, or 24 hours.

-hiv Specifiesatheor. check.interval
+hiv Specifiesatheor.check.interval

-time period,

-in seconds,

-between

-checks to see if

-any partitions

-require

-compacting.

-The default

-value is 300

-seconds.

-Decreasing

-this value

-reduces the

-time required

-to start a

-compaction

-for a table

-or partition.

-However,

-it also

-increases the

-background

-load on the

-NameNode

-since each

-check requires

-several

-calls to the

-NameNode.

-hiv Specifies actor. delta.num. threshold

-the number

-of delta

-directories in

-a partition

-that triggers

-an automatic

-minor

-'''
+time period, in seconds, between checks to see if any partitions require compacting.
+The default value is 300 seconds.
+Decreasing this value reduces the time required to start a compaction for a table or partition.
+However, it also increases the background load on the NameNode since each check requires several calls to the NameNode.